WebOrigami/docs/src/content/core/FunctionGraph.md

 ---
 title: FunctionGraph
+subtitle: Wraps a function and a domain as an explorable graph
 ---

-`FunctionGraph` is a class that can wrap a JavaScript function and an optional domain for that function to create an graph that implements the [Explorable](Explorable.html) interface.
+## Usage

 ```js
 import { FunctionGraph } from "@graphorigami/origami";